 And so they named their guns.
 Some names were humorous or playful.
 Others celebrated American heroes or political ideals.
 Still others played up the deadly nature of the gun.

-An 1811 watch and quarter bill for the frigate United States (now at the Library of Congress) gives the names of her guns, including some unwarlike sobriquets: Long Nose Nancy, Brother Jonathan, Jumping Billy, Happy Jack, and Hog and Hommany [sic].
+An 1811 watch and quarter bill for the frigate United States (now at the Library of Congress) gives the names of its guns, including some unwarlike sobriquets: Long Nose Nancy, Brother Jonathan, Jumping Billy, Happy Jack, and Hog and Hommany [sic].1

 Perhaps the most touching evidence for this practice among American seamen can be found in the USS Constitution Museum’s collection.
 In 1813 or 1814, the Bible Society at Princeton University presented the sailors of USS President with a number of bibles.
 The sailors took the books, carefully wrapped the covers in duck cloth, and in this case lettered the word “Montgomery” on the front.